ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-11-Revolve,_Sweep,_Loft_-_CAD_Tools_You_Need_to_Know-_Education_Chapter_1_Lesson_11.md

 ---

-A) A void is created
+A) The revolve operation stops

-B) A solid object is created
+B) An error occurs

-C) An error occurs
+C) A solid object is created

-D) The revolve operation stops
+D) A void is created

 ---

-B) A solid object is created
+C) A solid object is created

 ///